Disruptive office noise is something that we've all experienced before. Reduce noise and create a happier, healthier workplace with these 3 solutions.

 Not feeling that you can have privacy can be a source of stress, something which is unfortunately all too prevalent in the modern workplace.
 Steelcase have explored, what they call, the workplace ‘privacy crisis’, commenting that “too many workplaces today aren’t delivering on privacy as a necessity”, and we see this as a major problem.

-Whilst there is no one answer to solving this problem, clever and stylish acoustic solutions can go a long way to increasing the privacy that your staff can choose to have at work.
+Whilst there is no one answer to solving this problem, clever and stylish acoustic solutions that reduce the noise in your office space can go a long way to increasing the privacy that your staff can choose to have at work.

-Read on for some of our favourite office noise solutions.
+Read on for some of our favourite solutions.

 Problem #1: Reverberation in glazed meeting rooms